Identity Theft Protection

 A professional Privacy Advocate is available by calling (877) 421-0515 Monday through Saturday from 7am to 9pm Central and Sunday from 11am to 5pm Central.

 What services are available only to the primary account holder?

-Both the Fully Managed Identity Theft Recovery, including IRS Tax Fraud Refund Advance and Credit Freeze Assistance, and Identity Theft Expense Reimbursement Insurance extend to all named account holders.
-Additionally, the Fully Managed Identity Theft Recovery and the Identity Theft Expense Reimbursement Insurance extend to each account holder’s qualified family members, including spouse or domestic partner, dependents with the same permanent address, any other IRS dependents, and parents living in the household or in elder care.
+The Fully Managed Identity Theft Recovery and the Identity Theft Expense Reimbursement Insurance extend to each account holder’s qualified family members if they suspect identity theft.
+This includes your spouse or domestic partner, dependents with the same permanent address, and any other IRS dependents, and parents living in the household or in elder care.

 How does the IRS Tax Fraud Refund Advance work?

 We'll advance your tax refund if someone fraudulently files and receives it on your behalf.
 Tax fraud may delay your refund for weeks or even months.
 Now, you may be eligible for a tax refund advance while the Privacy Advocate assists you in completing your fraud remediation.
 Once the fraud has been remediated and the tax refund from the IRS has been received by you, you must refund the advance within 10 business days.
 This benefit extends to 3 generations of each Power Protected checking account holder, plus up to three generations of family members.

 Does the Identity Theft Expense Reimbursement Insurance pay for funds stolen in an identity theft event?